vrotondo/flask-sqlalchemy-one-many-relationships-technical-lesson/README.md

 keys, we can take advantage of some helpful Flask-SQLAlchemy methods that make it much easier to build comprehensive database schemas and integrate them into our Flask applications.

+## Considerations

+### Foreign Key Integrity:

+Ensure that all foreign keys (employee_id) are set correctly when creating or modifying records.
+Missing or incorrect foreign keys will cause relationship failures.

+### Cascade Deletion Behavior:

+Set cascade options (all, delete-orphan) to automatically clean up related records when an employee is removed.
+Without cascades, the database could fill up with useless orphaned reviews and onboarding entries.

+### Bidirectional Relationships:

+Use back_populates to allow queries from either side (e.g., employee.reviews and review.employee), making the code more flexible and readable.

+### Choosing the Correct "Owner":

+Always store the foreign key on the "many" side (for one-to-many) and on the "belongs to" side (for one-to-one).
+This follows the Single Source of Truth (SSOT) principle.

+### Migration Management:

+Every time you update models to add relationships or columns, create a new migration and upgrade the database.
+Keep migrations small and descriptive for easy rollback if needed.